ladybug-tools/spider/archive/README.md

 # Archive Read Me

-The folder contains various files once used in this repo.
+This folder contains various files once used elsewhere in this repo.

 Yes, git, does provide an incredible ability to view any file from any time,